effectfully-ou/haskell-challenges/h5-prerun-action/README.md

 Rules:

 - performance does not matter at all.
-Feel free to make `prerun` as inefficient as you like
+Feel free to make `prerun` as inefficient as you like (CPU-wise.
+Memory-wise you're limited by 64 megabytes)
 - the inner action is allowed to use any variables bound in the outer action
-- `prerun` should not add any extra strictness.
+- `prerun` should not add any extraneous strictness.
 If the inner action does not use the received action, the latter should not be forced.
 And if the inner action uses the received action, but the final result does not use the result of the received action, the latter should not be forced as well
 - not only should it be possible to instantiate a function returned by `prerun` multiple times with different received actions, but it also should be possible to execute those instantiations in different threads concurrently (they don't have to actually run in parallel, feel free to block as you please as per the bullet about performance) without messing up which received action belongs to which instantiation
 - moreover, async exceptions should be handled appropriately: an async exception thrown to an instantiation should reach the inner action, propagate upwards and not mess up any internal state potentially causing a deadlock